rebeccapeltz/cld-webhooks/NETLIFY_DEPLOY.md

 - [ ] Initialize Netlify Project and Connect to Github `netlify init`
-Netlify should read your toml file for defaults.
+Netlify should read your toml and package.json files for defaults.
-Choose the option to  `Create and configure new site` Choose site name
+Choose the option to  `Create and configure new site`
+Team: <your team>
+Choose site name rpeltz-cld-webhooks
 Command should be `yarn install`
 Deploy to `public` directory
+Netlify functions folder: functions

-You will probably need to `git push` after this.
+You may need to `git push` after this.

+PROD_FN_PATH (production function path) is the base directory of your functions.
+If your Netlify site name is `rpeltz-cld-webhooks` then our PROD_FN_PATH will be `https://rpeltz-cld-webhook.netlify.app/.netlify/functions/`.
+This is the full path to your lambda functions.
+You need this because the Google AI Video Moderation Queue function calls the approve and reject functions using their full path.

 - [ ] Public environment variables
 You can push your environment variables out to netlify from the CLI.